-A Cougar calls up a law firm and asks to meet with the hiring staff.
+A Typical Cougar Placement.
+ACougar calls up a law firm and asks to meet with the law firm.
 The recruiter visits the law firm and spends time meeting with the hiring partner, recruiting coordinator and other attorneys in the firm.
 In the meeting the recruiter "hits it off" with the law firm and the firm gives the recruiter their openings.
 The recruiter also establishes a strong bond of trust with the law firm and both understand each other very well.
-Over months or years, the recruiter and law firm establish a very strong bond of trust.
+Over months or years the recruiter and law firm establish a very strong bond of trust.
 The recruiter has a very good sense of the types of candidates the law firm is likely to interview and hire.
 The Cougar may visit with the law firm several times per year.

-When these recruiters are in the market, they are very focused upon this law firm's hiring criteria.
+When the recruiter is in the market, they are very focused upon this law firm's hiring criteria.
 They primarily ignore candidates who do not fit the law firm's needs.
 They spend time calling "ideal candidates" and running a limited amount of advertising.
 Many attorneys may not actually know the name of the recruiting firm the Cougar works for and, quite often, the Cougar may even work alone out of their home.
-The Cougar spots the ideal candidate and meets with him or her.
+The Cougar spots the ideal candidate and meets with them.
 The Cougar says many good things about the law firm and the candidate meets with the law firm and is hired.
 The Cougar has made a placement.

 It is a little known fact that recruiting is among the world's oldest professions.
-For as long as human beings have worked for compensation, there have been those who are paid to recruit people to do this work.
+For as long as human beings have worked for compensation, there have been others who have recruited others to do work for others and been compensated for finding others to do this work.
 The Cougar's recruiting style has literally been around for thousands of years and is among the most traditional types of recruiting.
 Long before databases, computers and even classified advertising, the Cougar was plying their trade.

 As the name suggests, the Cougar lies in wait for the ideal candidate (or hunts them by calling) and knows the exact jobs to submit the candidate to and the best candidates likely to fill that job.
-The Cougars' method of recruiting and placement is based upon the idea that (1) they are very familiar with where the candidate is likely to get a job, and (2) by having a very highly developed sense of the market and good understanding of their clients, they are likely to get their candidates the best interviews.
+The Cougar's method of recruiting and placement is based upon the idea that (1) they know the jobs very well where the candidate is likely to get a job, and (2) by having a very highly developed sense of the market and good understanding of their clients they are likely to get their candidates the best interviews.

 Under the Cougar's method of recruiting and placement, the recruiter spends a great deal of time thinking about the firms and potential candidates for those firms.
 Very few candidates may be represented at one time; however, each candidate represented is likely to get interviews.
 A candidate may be submitted to as little as one or two firms.
 In addition, the recruiter tends to form very close relationships with a limited number of firms.
 This, in turn, results in the recruiter's candidate being looked at quite closely.
-The recruiter also tends to form an excellent and very close, trusting relationship with each candidate he or she represents.
+The recruiter also forms an excellent and very close, trusting relationship with each candidate they represent.